Utah Court Records

 Looking up jail history, arrest records, and criminal history in Utah requires a slightly different procedure.
 For arrest records, parties can make inquiries by visiting the county or police department where the arrest took place.
 Although the arrest records do not necessarily portray the offender as a criminal, police personnel will capture necessary information to serve as proof of questioning upon every arrest.

-Criminal history documents are available at the Bureau of Criminal Identification through the department of public safety.
-Interested persons can obtain criminal history records in person and by mail.
-Records requests attract a $15 fee, and requestors must come with a government issued ID.
+Criminal history documents are available at the Bureau of Criminal Identification through the Department of Public Safety.
+Interested persons may obtain criminal history records in person and by mail.
+Records requests attract a $15 fee, and requestors are also required to come with a government-issued ID.
 Utah does not accept Driving Privilege Cards.
-Mail requests involve completing the Criminal History Record Application and send to;
+Mail requests involve completing the Criminal History Record Application and sending it to:

 Bureau of Criminal Identification